learn-co-students/js-principles-scope-chain-code-along-v-000/README.md

 ## Objectives

 1. Understand the difference between const and let
-2. Understand functions determine scope in Javascript
+2. Understand how functions determine scope in Javascript

 ## Introduction
 Scuber's drivers are beginning to take some notes down about their customers.
 Use your knowledge of scope to access and change some of these variables.